Last Updated on March 9, 2026

 What Is a Project Office?

-A Project Office is such an office that a foreign company in India establishes solely with the aim of performing one particular project.
+A Project Office is an office that a foreign company in India establishes solely with the aim of performing one particular project.
 The number of companies forming project offices across India has largely been constituted as it relates to those agreements and contracts entered into their businesses concerning the infrastructure, engineering and construction sectors.
 Now, such foreign companies get all their resources managed to administer their operations and be compliant with contractual obligations under the project here in India.

-As stated by FEMA, RBI regulates the putting up of project offices in India.
+As stated by FEMA, RBI regulates the setting up of project offices in India.
 Primarily, the project offices are put up in place to have no prior approvals if such a foreign company enters into a contract with the Indian company, and the projects are financed through inward remittances or by other external funding or by the necessary approval through the relevant authorities.

 What Is a Branch Office?